QuantEcon/lecture-python.myst/lectures/markov_asset.md

 Let's start with a version of the celebrated asset pricing model of Robert E. Lucas, Jr. {cite}`Lucas1978`.

+Lucas considered an abstract pure exchange economy with these features:

+* a single non-storable consumption good
+* a Markov process that governs the total amount of the consumption good available each period
+* a single *tree* that each period yields *fruit* that equals the total amount of consumption available to the economy
+* a competitive market in  *shares* in the tree that entitles their owners to corresponding shares of the *dividend* stream, i.e., the *fruit* stream, yielded by the tree

+* a representative consumer who in a competitive equilibrium

+    * consumes the economy's entire endowment each period
+    * owns 100 percent of the shares in the tree

-As in {cite}`Lucas1978`, suppose that the stochastic discount factor takes the form
+As in {cite}`Lucas1978`, we suppose that the stochastic discount factor takes the form

 ```{math}
 :label: lucsdf